 Inspired by the recent development of differentiable physics simulation and its success in rigid-body systems~\cite{De18_End2End, Geilinger20_ADD}, fluidic systems~\cite{hu2019difftaichi, Du20_Stokes}, and deformable-body systems~\cite{Hahn19_Real2Sim, Geilinger20_ADD}, we argue in this paper that a large number of cloth-related applications would also benefit from a high-quality differentiable cloth simulator.
 The critical ingredient in previous differentiable simulators is their ability to compute gradients by backpropagating any differentiable performance metrics through simulation.
 Such additional gradient information unlocks gradient-based continuous optimization methods, which often bring a substantial speedup compared with their gradient-free counterparts in downstream applications.

 Compared with the recent active development of differentiable simulators for rigid-body and soft-body dynamics, research work about differentiable cloth simulation is still relatively sparse.
 Indeed, cloth simulation introduces unique challenges from its co-dimensional dynamics and, in particular, rich contact events.
-While many differentiable simulators have provided solutions to deriving gradients with contact models of varying complexity, their techniques typically do not expect contacts to be as frequent as in cloth simulation.
-Deriving gradients with frequent contacts and self-collisions in cloth simulation is not fully resolved even in the state-of-the-art differentiable cloth simulators~\cite{Liang19_DiffCloth}, and our work attempts to fill this gap.
+While many differentiable simulators have provided solutions to derive gradients for contact models of varying complexity, their techniques typically do not expect contact to be as frequent as in cloth simulation.
+Deriving gradients with frequent contact and self-collisions in cloth simulation is not fully resolved even in the state-of-the-art differentiable cloth simulators~\cite{Liang19_DiffCloth}, and our work attempts to fill this gap.

 In this work, we present a differentiable cloth simulator with extra care of its contact model.
-We choose to base our simulator on the state-of-the-art cloth simulator described by~\citet{Ly20_PDdryFriction} and employs both its Projective Dynamics (PD) simulation method and its dry frictional contacts described by the Signorini-Coulomb law.
-Therefore, our differentiable cloth simulator inherits both the speedup and robustness from Projective Dynamics and the physical accuracy from the dry frictional contact model.
-Unlike previous papers relying on automatic differentiation tools to derive gradients, we modify the Jacobi solver in~\citet{Du21_DiffPD} to accommodate the dry frictional contact model.
-We show that the modified Jacobi solver leads to a substantial speedup in the gradient computation.
+We base our method on the state-of-the-art cloth simulator from~\citet{Ly20_PDdryFriction} and employ its Projective Dynamics (PD) simulation method and dry frictional contact described by the Signorini-Coulomb law.
+Therefore, our differentiable cloth simulator inherits both the speedup from Projective Dynamics and the physical accuracy from the dry frictional contact model.
+Unlike previous papers relying on automatic differentiation tools to derive gradients, we present an iterative solver modified from~\citet{Du21_DiffPD} to accommodate the dry frictional contact model.
+We show that the modified iterative solver leads to a substantial speedup over a standard linear solver in gradient computation.

 To have well-defined gradients, a differentiable simulator expects all quantities computed in simulation to be sufficiently smooth.
 However, the non-smooth position and force changes from large numbers of contact events question this fundamental assumption.
 To fully understand the usefulness of a differentiable simulator in contact-rich environments, our work conducts comprehensive evaluation and analysis of the behavior of our differentiable cloth simulation with a varying number of contact events.
 While previous papers have provided similar discussions, they primarily focus on understanding penalty-based contact models~\cite{Geilinger20_ADD} or discussing collisions in rigid-body dynamics~\cite{Werling-RSS-21} where contact events are not as frequent as in cloth simulation.
 To our best knowledge, our work is the first to present such evaluation and discussion of the usefulness of gradients in a differentiable cloth simulator with dry frictional contact.